masterminds-kenya/social_network/checklist.md

     - [ ] Do we need to have marketing user own the worksheet and App allowed to edit?
   - [x] Function to create a worksheet
   - [x] Function to update a worksheet
-  - [ ] Can read and format desired DB data into worksheet.
+  - [x] Can read and format desired DB data into worksheet.
 - [x] create a route & view for the sheets data view
 - [s] Add migration functionality?
+- [ ] Move hosting and FaceBook settings to Bacchus
 - [ ] refactor sheets data view to export to a google worksheet
 - [ ] Login: any additional User and Admin authentication needed?
   - [ ] ?Confirm Google login for Worksheet access?